August 31st, 2018

 It’s a noble ideal, but in practice, there’s very little evidence that this works.
 If you look at American adults, or even American college graduates, and you ask them very basic questions about history or science or civics, you see that they know next to nothing.
 How can this be if they spent years studying it?
 One possibility is that they were not taught very well – likely.
 Another possibility is that everything they had learned they forgot – also likely.
 There’s so much wishful thinking from people like this, where they want to give people an A for effort, and if they teach liberal arts, then they are great.
 I could say that they are great if they were successful teaching liberal arts.
 But to say they are great because they try?
 Anyone can try.

-Isn’t the assumption, though, that less people would go to college anyway, and those that are there are the curious ones?
+Isn’t the assumption, though, that fewer people would go to college anyway, and those that are there are the curious ones?
 And hasn’t the liberal arts education actually worked in the past, for instance in Medieval times?

 I would say we don’t have data for then, but I would be very skeptical if it was much better.
 The usual story is about how most of the people in the Church hierarchy just learned the basic stuff, and then the main thing they are interested in is getting control of the monastery and the wine.
 A lot of people interpret me as being ultra-cynical, but what I say in the book is that I’m not a normal cynic.
 I’m a cynical idealist.
 I’m someone who says, this is what it would need to accomplish in order to be justified, and I have high standards, and if it doesn’t, then I say, well, it’s not good enough.
 It would be one thing if we were only putting in a small amount of resources, and then say let’s double the resources.
 But if you are already putting in ten years trying to make people love literature, and they don’t, what do you do?
 Give them twenty years?
 There’s a point where you just have to be honest and say, this is fundamentally boring to most people, and what is the point of going and forcing them to learn it.
-They do not, and never will actually appreciate it.
+They do not and never will actually appreciate it.

 Just to be sure: you would essentially privatize the entire education system in a best-case scenario?